 Designed as part of the development’s ‘landscape mitigation and green space strategy’, the living roof and timber eaves closely echo the nearby woodland and lakeside habitat, blending seamlessly with the country park backdrop.

-ABG were Award Winners 2021 at the BALI National Landscape Awards for this project
+ABG won the BALI National Landscape Award and NFRC Roofing Award (Green Roof category) for this project

 The ‘extensive green roof’ with wildflower turf and sedum planting adds to the biodiversity of the area, providing a significant expanse of native grassland for invertebrate species.
 The green roof also plays an important function as part of the site’s overall sustainable drainage strategy, by absorbing rainwater and minimising surface water run-off.
 As much as 95% of rainfall on undeveloped land is naturally absorbed into the vegetated surface.
 The green roof therefore provides a practical way to attenuate rainfall and limit the development to a similar rainfall response as the natural land, allowing infiltration into the roof build up.